brackeen/calculate-widget/README.md

 The source is organized as an Ant-based NetBeans project.
 (NetBeans isn't required - you just need Apache Ant.)
 Requires Mac OS X, of course.

+## Credits
+* ANTLR by Terence Parr.
+* EMCAScript grammar by Patrick Hulsmeijer.
+* Emitter code based on JavaEmitter by Andy Tripp.